ambaldwin/pirates-angular-CRUD-example/README.md

 ![screen shot 2016-12-06 at 2 53 43 pm](https://cloud.githubusercontent.com/assets/18018191/20945341/170f8c6c-bbc4-11e6-99bf-b594f8a65add.png)

 2. Users can click into each individual pirate (the pirates' names are links) to go to the pirate's individual page.
-Here, users can edit the post and also delete the post.
+Here, users can click the edit button (the edit form pops up) to edit the post and also delete the post.

 ![screen shot 2016-12-06 at 2 54 15 pm](https://cloud.githubusercontent.com/assets/18018191/20945396/5967f432-bbc4-11e6-876d-d148c2f7bd71.png)